lukeolsen06/GeneVisualizations/dv-site/tests/README.md

 - All valid gene symbols should resolve to STRING IDs
 - Invalid gene symbols should be handled gracefully
-- Response times should be under 10 seconds
+- Response times should be under 10 seconds for resolution/network tests
+- Response times should be under 20 seconds for enrichment tests
 - Success rate should be above 50% for valid genes
 - Response structure should match expected schema
+- Enrichment tests should return diverse pathway categories
+- Statistical values (FDR, p-value) should be valid (0-1 range)

 ### Performance Thresholds

-- Maximum response time: 10 seconds
+- Maximum response time: 10 seconds (resolution/network), 20 seconds (enrichment)
 - Minimum success rate: 50%
 - Maximum memory usage: 100MB (if available)
+- Minimum enrichment results: 1 pathway per test

 ## Troubleshooting